 In order to enroll in this program, students must participate in a competitive application process.
 Successful applicants are typically adaptable, flexible, goal-oriented, and open-minded.
-Students accepted to the NYU London Academic Internship Program must be available for (2) full days between Monday-Thursday for their internship.
+Students accepted to the NYU London Academic Internship Program must be available for (2) full days between Monday and Thursday for their internship.

 While there is no cost to participate in the Academic Internship Program, students that participate are subject to a financial penalty should they withdraw from the program.

-If you are interested in participating in this program in the Fall 2017 semester, please join us for an information session on Monday, February 6 at 2:00pm in the Wasserman Center, Presentation Room B. RSVP via NYU CareerNet!
+If you are interested in participating in this program in the Spring 2018 semester, please join us for an information session on Monday, September 11, at 6:00pm at 383 Lafayette St. Room C-06.
+RSVP via NYU CareerNet!
 All questions may be directed to email@example.com.